olooney/oranlooney.com/content/post/playfair.md

 [WPC]: https://en.wikipedia.org/wiki/Playfair_cipher

 Really, microseconds?
-That's a little surprising.
+That has to be hyperbole, right?
 Let's be generous and say we can implement the Playfair decryption in 3 lookup operations, and the bigraph lookup up 1 lookup operation, all of which hit the L1 cache.
 That's roughly 4 nanoseconds per bigraph, or 2 nanoseconds per character.
 We'll need 100